EN

 DelReY

-Just like her brother, she has been helping in the business since she was a child.
+Just like her brother, Julie Proot (°1987) has been helping in the business since she was a child.

-Julie has been co-manager of DelReY since 2022.
+Julie has been co-managing director of DelReY since 2022.

 DelReY